maularaihan-git/koppie-linux/README.md

 [WARNING!]

-YOu need to turn on Wi Fi when installation via USB tethering or LAN cable
+You need to turn on Wi Fi when installation via USB tethering or LAN cable

 ## 📌 Project Status
 * **Current Version:** v1.2 LTS Pre-stable